sanjay-namdeo/notes/reactjs/react-testing-library.md

 In addition, this input element is a controlled, meaning its value is derived from the state of the component in which it is rendered.
 Now you want to test whether the value of the input element is updated correctly and also make sure that the callback function is called each time the value of the input changes.

-We will write a couple of tests for this case but before we do that, lets create an Input component and also render this Input component in the App component, passing in the required props from the App component to the Input component.
+We will write a couple of tests for this case, but before we do that, lets create an Input component and also render this Input component in the App component, passing in the required props from the App component to the Input component.

 Input component
 ```javascript